ajithnn/VIM_Themes/README.md

 ###############################################

 These are a few colorschemes that I baked up using various resources, such as vim.ink, and also by hand.
 Please feel free to use them or offer suggestions!

-Thanks!
+I am a busy (experiemental) PhD student but I will try to respond to requests in a timely manner.
+Thank you for your patience.

 -NC

 ##############################################